 Another thing you can enjoy for free is visiting Old Mill Square in Pigeon Forge.
 In the heart of Old Mill Square, you’ll find The Old Mill, which was built in 1830!
 Not only does it provide perfect photo opportunities, but you can take a tour of the mill and see how it works.
 As you stroll through Old Mill Square, you can see fudge and candy being made in the candy store or head over to the Old Forge Distillery to try their signature moonshine.
 Other cheap things to do in Pigeon Forge at the Old Mill Square include picking up a souvenir at the Old Mill General Store or grabbing ice cream at the creamery!

-When you take advantage of all the amazing cheap and free things to do in Gatlinburg and Pigeon Forge, you can enjoy an affordable and exciting vacation in the Smoky Mountains!
-Browse all of our Smoky Mountain cabin rentals and get started planning your trip.
+When you’re ready to take advantage of all the amazing cheap and free things to do in Gatlinburg and Pigeon Forge, start planning a stay with us!
+Take a look at all of our Gatlinburg and Pigeon Forge cabins, then choose the perfect one for your vacation.